Recovered Carbon Black

 Pyrolysis of tyres leads to full use of the energy content of tyres and re-use of the resultant recovered Carbon Black avoids the GHG emissions that would result from tyre incineration.

 Enviro is manufacturing commercial quantities of rCB at its current plant in Sweden.
-Plans are in progress for a for further plants using Enviro’s technology, including the UK, Chile, Canada and China.
+Plans are in progress for a for further plants using Enviro’s technology, including the UK, Denmark and the USA.
+Michelin and Enviro also plan a joint plant.

 Samples are available for laboratory and formulation tests, and larger quantities can be supplied for manufacturing tests.